shivanimishra2208/Exploring-Calgary/README.md

 DETAILS:
 I have created 2 static pages which is HOME and GALLERY.
 Home page contains basic headers and some info about the website.
 Gallery contains the images and links to some famous places to explore around the city.
-USED HTML and CSS for the frontend and for image used relative path to showcase the image in the page.
+Used HTML and CSS for the frontend and to showcase the image user relative path.

  I have used HTML5  to provides the structure of the page and CSS for the visual layout for all the pages.
 For Frontend used javaScript to implement the functionality for CRUD operations on Project on Testimonials page- where the User can share their stories.